What is the best card reader in Ireland?

-Getting a card machine through your bank might be interesting in terms of transaction fees, but often comes along with long-term commitments and several additional costs.
+Getting a card reader through your bank might be interesting in terms of transaction fees, but often comes along with long-term commitments and several additional costs.

 Our advice: to get a full picture of costs, take into consideration all additional fees charged by your bank (monthly installments, commitment duration, set-up fees, transaction fees, customer service fees, network fees, etc.).

-If you need a card machine on individual occasions, we recommend that you go for SumUp or Square, who will provide you with a flexible and modern solution without any fixed costs.
+If you need a card reader on individual occasions, we recommend that you go for SumUp or Square, who will provide you with a flexible and modern solution without any fixed costs.

 There recently has been some fresh air in the payment terminals space in Ireland.
 Newcomers, such as Square and Yavin, bring in greater choice to merchants who want the best in-store payment solution.

-Micro-merchants who occasionally use their card machine should choose between the modern and flexible offers of Square and SumUp.
-Among the many devices available, there will be a card machine that ticks all the boxes for you.
+Micro-merchants who occasionally use their card reader can choose between the modern and flexible offers of Square and SumUp.
+Among the many devices available, there will be a card reader that ticks all the boxes for you.

-For established merchants with regular cash-flows, we advise you assess the offer of your bank and compare it with Yavin’s complete solution.
-If you are not satisfied with your bank’s terminals and commissions, you can switch to Yavin with no commitment and without changing banks.
+For established merchants with regular cash-flows, we advise you to compare the offer of your bank with Yavin’s complete solution, to make a fully informed decision.